OpenTranslationBible/open-bible/en-GB/41.Mark/md/mark-06.md

 ## Mark 6:49

-But when they saw him walking on the sea, they thought he was a ghost and cried out,
+But when they observed him walking on the sea, they thought it was a ghost and cried out,

 ## Mark 6:50